mirisuzanne/mia.wtf/src/orgs/grapefruit-lab.md

   - area:art
   - as:theater
   - role:founder
-summary: >
+---

 Performance is an embodied process for imagining, exploring, and _deepening our humanity_.
----